csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 ----
 ## Intellectual Property Confidentiality Agreement

+We have agreed with the partners to option 1: we can share the software and the code freely with anyone with or without a license, regardless of domain, for any use.

 > Note this section is **not marked** but must be completed briefly if you have a partner.
 If you have any questions, please ask on Piazza.
 >
 **By default, you own any work that you do as part of your coursework.** However, some partners may want you to keep the project confidential after the course is complete.
 As part of your first deliverable, you should discuss and agree upon an option with your partner.
 Examples include: